Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-International money transfers allow you to send money to a recipient in Israel by providing money to a bank or independent money transfer company, which then converts your Hong Kong dollars to Israeli shekels.
+International money transfers allow you to send money to a recipient in Israel by providing money to a bank or independent money transfer company, which then converts your HK dollars to Israeli shekels.
 This can be done in person, over the phone, through a mobile app or online, and you can use cash, a credit card or transfer funds from your bank account.
 Depending on the provider, your recipient can either pick up the cash in person or have it deposited into their bank account.

-Banks versus money transfer companies/services
+Banks versus money transfer specialists

 Often, you can get a better deal if you use the services of a specialist money transfer company.
 Instead of offering a wide range of financial products and services as banks do, money transfer companies focus entirely on moving money internationally.
 They offer lower fees and better exchange rates than banks, and many allow the transactions to be quickly and conveniently made online.

-What are my transfer methods?
+What are my transfer method options?